Quantization of intra- and inter-band Berry phases in the shift current: Motivation and results

+The comparative largeness of $|F_y^x|$ (for essentially noncentric insulators) originates from an interplay between the intra- and inter-band Berry phases: a large intra-band Berry phase does not necessarily result in a large shift current if topological defects of the inter-band Berry phase are present; conversely, a large shift current can be solely attributed to these topological defects -- for insulators with trivial intra-band Berry phase.
+Such interplay has not been considered in previous works\cite{fregoso_opticalzero,Schankler_MoS2} which maximize the shift current solely by optimizing the polarization, which is closely related to the intra-band Berry phase.\cite{zak_berryphase,kingsmith_polarization,resta1994} Only with a unified characterization of both intra- and inter-band Berry phases can one achieve a complete topological theory of the shift current.\\

-\s{sec:theory} develops the general theory of intrinsically polar insulators to establish propositions (P1-2). \s{sec:models} presents two model Hamiltonians of intrinsically polar insulators to corroborate propositions (Q1-2).
+Such a theory is developed in \s{sec:theory}, with the goal of establishing propositions (P1-2) for essentially noncentric insulators. \s{sec:models} presents two model Hamiltonians of essentially noncentric insulators to corroborate propositions (Q1-2).
 The theory and models will first be established in the simplest possible context: a point group generated by a single reflection, a Bravais lattice with a monatomic basis, and a low-energy Hilbert space given by two bands.
+The last Section [\s{sec:discussion}] recapitulates our results with a different set of motivations, as well as elaborates on experimental implications for the transient and steady photovoltaic currents.
+I end the paper by suggesting guidelines for an ab-initio-based, high-throughput search for noncentric insulators with nontrivial optical vorticity, and a different set of guidelines to search for essentially noncentric insulators. \\

-This context is expanded in \s{sec:extensions}; in particular, the extension to $(N{>}2)$ bands leads naturally to identifying intrinsically polar insulators as having `delicate topology'.\cite{nelsonAA_multicellularity,nelsonAA_delicatetopology} Throughout this work, I employ the tight-binding approximation for the Berry and shift connections, which is generally an uncontrolled approximation; \s{sec:TBapprox} discusses how the approximation may be justified, as well as highlights an under-appreciated pitfall.
-The last Section [\s{sec:discussion}] recapitulates our results with a different set of motivations, and further establishes the relevance of our results in a more complete theory of the bulk photovoltaic effect: inclusive of ballistic and excitonic currents.
-I end the paper by suggesting guidelines for an ab-initio-based, high-throughput search for noncentric insulators with nontrivial optical vorticity, and a different set of guidelines to search for intrinsically polar insulators.
+An Appendix clarifies some mathematical niceties as well as generalizes the theory and models in the main text. \app{app:invariants} presents a rigorous formulation of a topological invariant that depends not only on the intra-band Berry connection, but also on the inter-band Berry connection. \app{sec:extensions} extends the theory beyond the simplifying assumptions made in the main text; in particular, the extension to $(N{>}2)$ bands leads naturally to identifying essentially noncentric insulators as having `delicate topology'.\cite{nelsonAA_multicellularity,nelsonAA_delicatetopology} Throughout this work, I employ the tight-binding approximation for the Berry and shift connections, which is generally an uncontrolled approximation; \app{sec:TBapprox} discusses how the approximation may be justified, as well as highlights an under-appreciated pitfall.